ZoomInfo

 4. Demandbase

-Demandbase combines B2B data, advertising technology, and sales intelligence into an account-based marketing platform.
+Demandbase combines B2B data, advertising technology, and sales intelligence into an abm platform.
 The platform helps marketing teams identify target accounts, engage them across multiple channels, and measure campaign effectiveness.
 It includes its own B2B data cloud, account-based advertising network, and website personalization capabilities.

 The platform provides sales intelligence features that help reps understand account engagement and prioritize their outreach efforts.
 Demandbase is designed to support complex marketing programs at enterprise organizations with multiple stakeholders and long sales cycles.